stouch/docs/getting-started/introduction.md

 ### Directus Suite

-The main recommended installation of Directus.
-Includes the Directus API and the Directus App.
+This is the actual Directus software you would install on your server.
+It includes the Directus API, Directus Admin App, and all dependencies.

 ### Directus API